 Creamy, rich maple cheesecake with a walnut shortbread crust, and a heaping maple-nut topping!
 This Maple Nut Cheesecake with Walnut Crust is so rich and decadent, and it’s just what your fall needs!

 Good morning!!
 Oh wait, it’s afternoon.
 How did that happen?
 Well, S.O. heard good things about the new HBO series, Westworld, and we got sucked into a binge-watching session of it all morning.
 It is really good.

 Also good: this Maple Nut Cheesecake with Walnut Crust.
 Had to throw that in there.

-We started the pilot episode last night, but I couldn’t stay awake after blogging for a few hours – check out these Classic Sugar Cookies, btw – so we picked up where we left off this morning, and before you know it, it’s afternoon.
+Anyway, we started the pilot episode last night, but I couldn’t stay awake after blogging for a few hours (check out these Classic Sugar Cookies I posted yesterday) so we picked up where we left off this morning, and before you know it, it’s afternoon.

 What a strange show.
 Is anyone else watching it?
 I like it, but it’s weird.
 There is nothing about that world that appeals to me personally.
 It’s not my kind of theme park, that’s for sure.